Your AI agent just closed a sale. Your customer won. Your company won.

 The fix has to happen at the integration layer.
 You need:

-Companies that built this infrastructure in 2025 are now forecasting with 94% accuracy.
+Companies that built this infrastructure early are now closer to explaining agent-assisted revenue.
 Companies that didn't are still using hand estimates.

 The gap isn't closing.
 It's widening.